City Clerk's Office

 Q: How long does it take to receive my requested FOIA report?

-Q: How long can I use a temporary placard for?
+Q: How long can I use a temporary parking placard issued by the City of Evanston for?

 A: For periods of up to 90 days.